ghoomfrog/silili/README.md

 - *pan* is a downward semi-closed hand in front of the mouth.
 - *sal* is a forward fist in front of the mouth (with a raised elbow).
 - *kiti* is a sideways fist in front of the mouth, with upward knuckles.
-- *pju* is a backward fist in front of the mouth.
+- *pipitu* is a backward fist in front of the mouth.
 - *palu* is pinched fingers toward the mouth.
 - *kwil* is an open mouth with a flapping hand in front of it.